 Go through agents’ marketing materials, websites and interview them, keeping an eye out to determine whether the agent is puffing themselves up or not.
 Do they really have the experience they claim to have?

 A look through their websites might help you discover the answer.
-See how many listings they have.
+See how many listings and sales they have.
 If they do have a lot, look for the fine print to see whether those are actually their own listings or if they belong to other agents in the office.
 Also check to see if they advertise on other home listing websites, which would increase the visibility of your home for sale.

 An agent with a high traffic website is akin to an agent who advertises a lot in print.
 The more visible they are, the more visibility your home will get when for sale.
 It’s also possible that if they’re a highly visible agent, however, they’re really busy and don’t have much time for you.
 They may have an assistant who will do most of the work, which isn’t necessarily a bad thing if the assistant is knowledgeable enough.